msharmap/MPEA_PAL2/README.md

 This repository contains code to implement PAL2 closed-loop framework which is an extension of the PAL2 implementation found [here](https://github.com/ClancyLab/PAL2).
-It was created within the CONDA enviroment, and instructions for installing it are available in the [Documentation](http://pal2.readthedocs.io/).
+It was created within the CONDA enviroment, and instructions for installing and running it are available in the [Documentation](http://pal2.readthedocs.io/).

 * Any questions or comments please reach out via email to the authors of the paper.